omolola-A/AgroIntel_App/readme.md

    - Inside the extracted folder, you will find a file named `setup.bat`.
    - Double-click `setup.bat` to automatically install the required dependencies and set up the environment on your system.
+   - If your system warns you about running the file (via SmartScreen), trust the file and allow it to run.
+This is a normal occurrence during installation.
+   - The installation process is a one-time setup.
+After the initial setup, the installation files won't download again.
    - Wait for the process to complete.
-The setup will launch your default web browser once it's finished.
+The setup will launch your default web browser once finished.

 3. **Run the App**:
    - After the setup is complete, the app will open in your browser.